 Before COVID-19 arrived, we were already seeing evidence of this in the peer-to-peer economy.
 Sharing economy service providers rely on the exchange of knowledge, services, and confidence between two strangers who have a reason to trust each other.

 The reason to trust each other is shared information.
 If I know your car registration number and you know my name, then it’s very likely that we are two matching halves of a bona fide Uber arrangement.

 That trust can be greatly corroborated by a picture.
-Uber, AirBnB and the other sharing economy service providers use pictures of drivers, property owners and renters to instil confidence.
+Uber, AirBnB, and the other sharing economy service providers use pictures of drivers, property owners, and renters to instill confidence.

 But what if those pictures are fake?
 What if we’re taking 100 milliseconds to decide to trust the woman we’re seeing in the photo, when we’re not actually dealing with her at all?
 With a few clicks of a mouse, it’s possible to fabricate a profile picture on social media and pretend to be anyone at all.
 There are many reasons why attackers would go to considerable lengths to masquerade as someone of a different age or gender, and thousands of criminal offences have been committed against victims of all ages.

 So how do we ensure that older, dependent and vulnerable people can receive tremendously valuable support from others without fear of fraud, theft or cruelty perpetrated by people who are not what they seem?

 iProov technology can achieve this in a number of ways.
 Two examples of use cases that we’re working on right now show how Genuine Presence Assurance can be used during online transactions to build trust, by confirming that an individual is the right person, a real person, and authenticating right now.

 The opportunities that stem from these processes are endless.
 Shopping, gardening, household chores, dog-walking, and even companionable conversation can all be made much safer with easy-to-use authentication technology.